Airspeed Makes it Happen for critical sectors in pandemic times

 Doing its part to also help the embattled healthcare sector, Airspeed was able to provide chartered aircraft to SM Foundation to bring much-needed Personal and Protective Equipment (PPEs) to the country.

-Moreover, Airspeed through its fleet of 243 vehicles continues to deliver critical supply of vaccines nationwide today.
+Moreover, Airspeed through its fleet of 243 vehicles continues to deliver the critical supply of vaccines nationwide today.

 Being able to identify the needs of communities and stepping in to address those needs proved critical and essential to Airspeed.
 It stepped up to fill in the gaps on food and grocery deliveries during the lockdown as people remained fearful of stepping out of their homes.